 Corky was continuously pregnant from 1977 to 1986.
 She endured seven pregnancies, and none of her calves survived more than 46 days.
 Her last stillborn calf was found at the bottom of her holding tank.

-She is confined to a tank smaller than an Olympic-sized swimming pool.
+She is held captive at SeaWorld San Diego and is confined to a tank smaller than an Olympic-sized swimming pool.

 Of the 13 members of her pod who were captured in 1968 and 1969, she is the only one left alive.